How Biden navigated pandemic politics to win the White House

 At the first of five events that day, he wasn’t showing much confidence when asked about Wisconsin, where coronavirus spiked to a new record high on Election Day: “I could lose it, I could win it,” Trump said.

 Biden, too, was on edge as he watched election returns at home in Wilmington that initially showed a much closer race than pre-election polls had suggested.
-But he became increasingly confident as the vote counting stretched into Saturday.
+But he became increasingly confident as the vote counting stretched into the weekend.

+He was sitting in his backyard with his wife enjoying an unseasonably warm Saturday afternoon when the excited screams of his grandchildren from inside the house confirmed his victory.

 In the end, the president-elect earned more than 74 million votes, setting a record and besting Trump by more than 4 million votes nationally.
 He won by flipping states Trump previously carried in the Midwest and the Southwest and he was even narrowly ahead in Georgia, a Deep South state no Democrat had claimed in nearly three decades.